Cervical Cancer: Stages

 Stage groupings of cervical cancer

 Stage IIA.
-This cancer can be seen and may extend to your upper vagina.
-It has not spread into the tissues deeper than the vagina.
+This cancer can be seen with the naked eye and may extend to your upper vagina.
+It has not spread into the lower part of the vagina.

 Stage IIIA.
 The cancer has spread to the lower third of your vagina.
 It has not spread to the wall of your pelvis.

 Stage IIIB.
 The cancer has spread to the soft tissues around your vagina and cervix all the way to the wall of the pelvis.
 It may block urine flow to your bladder.
 It may have spread to lymph nodes in the pelvis.
 It has not spread to distant parts of your body.